calibraint/code-samples/Rust/README.md

 ## Features

-- Uses [raster](https://kosinix.github.io/raster/docs/raster/) for image comparision.
+- Uses [Image](https://crates.io/crates/image) for image comparision.
-- Uses [raster:compare] compares the each pixels between images (jpg | png ) and checks for Variation in lumosity, colour, etc.
+- Compares the each pixels between images (jpg | png ) and checks for Variation in lumosity, colour, etc.